comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

 ```
 running behavior matched documents, but such behavior makes code ugly,
 I have to add lots of if(length(input) == 0) special handling in code,
-This is not only paste, but also lots of R code, can't handle zero-length array well (or consist),
+This is not only paste, but also lots of R code, they can't handle zero-length array well (or consist),
-zero-length array don't make any differences to other ones,
+and zero-length array don't make any differences to normal ones,
-even library code didn't handle them correctly,
-such code will continue to run, until some random place which such result is a hard error, trap at meaningless stack,
+logic just continue to run, until some random place which triggered a hard error, trap at meaningless stack,
 or even worse, gives back unexpected result without your notice.
+This is also the case for how most R function handle invalid parameter input,
+they work well for expected input, but crashing at random location for invalid input.
+to resolve similar problem, our logic add many input checking logic,
+for example test their type/shape as expected, and detecting invalid special value (NA/NULL)

 R also has a 'helpful' feathure, when you slicing from high-dimension array, it will auto drop the size1 dimension of the result,
 for example you have a 3x4 matrix, picking 2x1 from it doesn't result a 2x1 matrix, instead you got a length 2 array,